jbarbettini/reddit-replica/README.md

 # Reddit Replica

-Hey Chris and Mike,

-This application was made in Angular 1.5 with Materialize CSS.
-Basic interactivity includes being able to click within the center module ('summary cards'), with content dynamically rendering to the right.
+This application was made in Angular 1.4 with Materialize CSS.
+Basic interactivity includes being able to sort the Reddit feed by most popular subreddits, as well as Reddit's default parameters.

 I chose Angular because I felt it was the shortest path to results for this single-page application.
-I used Materialize for its responsive grid layout as well as its built-in styling and functionality.
-I also wanted the personal challenge of building with a CSS framework, since I'm used to custom styling all of my previous applications.
-Ironically, I may have caused more problems for myself with the Materialize choice rather than going the custom route.
+I used Materialize for its responsive grid layout as well as its built-in styling and functionality; likewise, I also wanted the personal challenge of building with a CSS framework, since I'm accustomed to custom styling all of my previous applications.

-One challenge I faced was making the width of the logo and sidebar slightly more narrow.
-Ideally, I'd like to have it at a max-width of 75px, but I ran into issues when fixing the width because the adjacent columns would not fill the extra space.
-I didn't want to add a 'hacky' solution like manually adjusting the adjacent content containers to fill the missing space, because it would break the responsive elements, so I've left it as is for now.
+I particularly enjoyed designing the interface for this application; I wanted to keep the look clean, simple, and intuitive for the user, and I did my best to achieve that here.

+Since Angular provided built-in routing functionality, I was able to bypass the back-end components by directly querying the Reddit API from the client side.
+I realize that this scenario would never happen in a real production environment, but for the purposes of this challenge and its time-sensitive nature, I made the decision to continue as is.

-Given more time, I would want to recompile Materialize from its original SASS source to customize the grid width.
-I'd also love to use SASS for all the custom styles as well so that I can avoid some repeating code such as font-sizes, flexbox parameters, and color/border variables.
+Given more time, I would love to properly refactor it to route Reddit queries through the server.
+I'd also enjoy using SASS for all the custom styles as well so that I can avoid some repeating code such as font-sizes, flexbox parameters, and color/border variables.

-I hope this meets your requirements!
-Please let me know if you would like to discuss this project further.

-Warmly,
-Jen

-jenn.r.ong@gmail.com | (408) 242-4808

 ## How to run this application